 OpenShift-Based High Performance Computing for Research in Astrophysics

-The next event in the Red Hat Research Days monthly series will take place on March 31st from 2PM to 3:30PM CEST (8AM EDT, 3PM IDT).
-In this session, Project Vega project team members Nikolaos Moraitis, Software Engineer, Red Hat OpenShift team and Gabriel Szász, PhD candidate, Masaryk University, Brno, will discuss OpenShift-based High-Performance Computing for Research in Astrophysics.
+In this session, Project Vega project team members Nikolaos Moraitis, Software Engineer, Red Hat OpenShift team and Gabriel Szász, PhD candidate, Masaryk University, Brno, discussed OpenShift-based High-Performance Computing for Research in Astrophysics.
 Studying the rotation of the stars led the research group at the Department of Theoretical Physics and Astrophysics (DTPA), Faculty of Science, Masaryk University, Brno, Czech Republic, to a technical problem.
 The solution: use Kubernetes to provide the next-generation open-source tool for high-performance computing for their OpenShift cluster.

 Abstract